nfroidure/jwt-service/ARCHITECTURE.md

 ## JWT service

 This JWT service is a simple wrapper around the `jsonwebtoken` NPM module.
-It add a level of abstraction simply providing way to sign and verify JSON Web Tokens in my apps.
+It add a level of abstraction simply providing a way to sign and verify JSON Web Tokens in my apps.

 It also cast error to `YError` ones and adds a tolerance for expired